ucsc/site-slugstrong/returning-to-campus/visitors-events-protocol.md

 ## Outdoor Events

-* Proof of being up to date with COVID-19 vaccinations or a recent negative COVID-19 test result (taken within 72 hours of the start of an event) are not required for outdoor events.
+* Proof of being up to date with COVID-19 vaccinations or a recent negative COVID-19 test result (taken within 72 hours of the start of an event) is not required for outdoor events.
 Event organizers may choose to require these measures as long as they apply to all attendees.
 * Event organizers may require face coverings for specific events, such as those with the possibility of high density or close contact, although doing so is not required at this time.

 ## “Mega Events”

 [Mega-events](https://covid19.ca.gov/mega-events/) are deﬁned by the California Department of Public Health (CDPH) as indoor events with 1,000 or more people and outdoor events with 10,000 or more people.

-* Proof of being up to date with COVID-19 vaccinations or a recent negative COVID-19 test result (taken within 72 hours of the start of an event) are not required for mega-events.
+* Proof of being up to date with COVID-19 vaccinations or a recent negative COVID-19 test result (taken within 72 hours of the start of an event) is not required for mega-events.
 Event organizers may choose to require these measures as long as they apply to all attendees.
 * Event organizers are strongly encouraged to consider requiring face coverings for mega-events where there is the possibility of high density or close contact, although doing so is not required at this time.

 <h2 id="tours">Campus Tours</h2>

 All visitors, regardless of vaccination status, who are participating in on-site and/or self-guided tours of campus are required to abide by the following:

-* Visitors may be required to complete a [Daily Symptom Survey](https://ucsantacruz.co1.qualtrics.com/jfe/form/SV_24vMSiDcxZp6VRX) prior to entering UCSC facilities and physical spaces.
 * Approved face coverings are recommended for everyone regardless of vaccination status.
 * Approved face coverings *may be required* to board and ride Campus Transit.
 Follow instructions posted at transit stops and on vehicles.